Val Hoyle

 A Democrat, Hoyle formerly served in the Oregon House of Representatives, representing District 14, which includes West Eugene, Junction City, and Cheshire.
 She was appointed to the House in August 2009 and reelected to full terms in 2010, 2012 and 2014.

 In December 2021, Hoyle announced her candidacy for the U.S. House of Representatives in 2022.
 The seat was open after incumbent Peter DeFazio decided not to run for reelection.

 Early life and education

-Hoyle was born on Travis Air Force Base in Fairfield, California, in 1964.
+Val Toomey was born on Travis Air Force Base in Fairfield, California, in 1964.
+She grew up in Nashua, New Hampshire, where her father Dan Toomey was a firefighter, union official, and later a member of the New Hampshire House of Representatives.
+She attended Presentation of Mary Academy in Hudson and graduated from Merrimack High School in 1983.
 She earned a Bachelor of Arts degree in political science from Emmanuel College in Boston.

-Early career
+Early political career

 In 1999, Hoyle and her family moved to Lane County, Oregon, where she joined the education advocacy group Stand for Children.
 Before serving in the Oregon legislature, she worked in sales and marketing for bicycle manufacturers Burley Design and Cane Creek, and served as legislative aide and policy analyst for State Senator Floyd Prozanski.
 She was also a director of the United Way of Lane County.